Build a receiver

 }

-In order to instantiate your tailtracer receiver factory, you will use the following function from the receiver package:
+To instantiate your tailtracer receiver factory, you will use the following function from the receiver package:

 func NewFactory(cfgType component.Type, createDefaultConfig component.CreateDefaultConfigFunc, options ...FactoryOption) Factory